 divided up from down and danced upon the difference.
-Her
+Growing

-coupled with Ophion, Her own movement.
+lonely, she coupled with her own movement, Ophion.
 In due

-process of Time, she laid the Universal Egg out of which tumbled
+process of Time, she laid the universal egg out of which tumbled

-everything else, Her children (the Gods), the sun, moon, stars,
+everything else, her children (the gods), the sun, moon, stars,

 and planets, the earth with its mountains and rivers, its trees,